-For the average person, the Everest Region in Nepal has a reputation for being colder and harder than a snowman with a flick-knife.
+For the average person, the Everest Region in Nepal has a reputation for being cold and hard.
 But for the high-altitude enthusiast (hopefully that’s you) the area that surrounds the world’s tallest and most iconic mountain, Mount Everest, is an adventure playground just waiting to be explored.
 The ascent of Everest itself is not, of course, a trek.
 That would be pushing things a bit too far, even for us.
 No need to worry though, this area of the Himalayas on the border between Nepal and Tibet is absolutely bursting with top-notch Nepal treks to challenge and exhilarate in equal measure.
 Want to know what we think are the top 5 treks in the Everest region?
-Oooh – you’re in luck.
+You’re in luck.

 Everest Base Camp Trek

-We must start with what is probably *the* most famous/popular/bragged about etc. etc. high altitude trek in the Everest region, if not the world.
-Come on travellers, you have to do this one.
-(Note: you don’t have to do this one, and we won’t think any less of you if you opt for one of the other fabulous treks we’ve listed here instead).
+We must start with what is probably *the* most famous/popular/bragged about high altitude trek in the Everest region, if not the world.
+If there's a trek you do in Nepal, this should really be top of your list.

-If you’re up for it though, the Everest Base Camp trek allows you to follow in the footsteps of the original Everest expeditioners and all who followed them.
-Trek through misleadingly reassuring agricultural lowlands dotted with dinky Sherpa villages before getting to grips with some proper Himalayan ascents and descents as you enter the properly chilly glacial foothills that lead to the big boy itself.
-(That’s Mount Everest, before you get any other ideas, naughty)!
+If you’re up for it, the Everest Base Camp trek allows you to follow in the footsteps of the original Everest expeditioners and all who followed them.
+Trek through misleadingly reassuring agricultural lowlands dotted with dinky Sherpa villages before getting to grips with some proper Himalayan ascents and descents as you enter the properly chilly glacial foothills that lead to the queen of all mountains, Everest.

 It’s rough, it’s tough, and you’re going to need plenty of strength, stamina, fitness and altitude acclimatization but - hey! – you knew this; we’re trekking to Everest Base Camp, not Sainsbury’s.
 Worth it?
-Damned right; you’re going to be on the ‘roof of the world’ and see/experience/trek through some unbelievably astounding mountain vistas that will stay with you forever.
+Abolsutely; you’re going to be on the ‘roof of the world’ and see/experience/trek through some unbelievably astounding mountain vistas that will stay with you forever.
 This is the Himalayas, remember.
-Go get ‘em, Tiger.

 Everest Base Camp via Gokyo Lakes trek

 What’s that?
 You want… more?
 More than the classic Everest Base Camp trek?
-Jeez.
-OK, how about we throw in a route that takes you away from the busier main track and shows you some of the most beautiful - and highest - freshwater lakes in the world?
-You’d like that wouldn’t you?
-We certainly do.
-Trust us, your eyeballs are in for the treat of their lives with this one; let’s hope your legs are in agreement.
+Well, how about we throw in a route that takes you away from the busier main track and shows you some of the most beautiful - and highest - freshwater lakes in the world?
+Trust us, your eyes are in for the treat of their lives with this one; let’s hope your legs are in agreement.
 You’ll follow the (already visually stunning) classic Everest Base Camp trek as far as Namche, before nipping off to follow the Dudh Koshi valley which eventually leads you to the small village of Gokyo.
 The village is nestled at the foot of the mountain Gokyo Ri, which you can climb to attain gob-smacking views not only of five gorgeous turquoise lakes but also of the surrounding mountains and, naturally, Everest itself.